France-ioi/algorea-devdoc/backend/services_running_propagations.md

 🤷

-mark-or-sync* means marking objects for async propagation without  calling the propagation endpoint when the config setting `server.disableResultsPropagation` is set to `true` (as we have in production).
-Otherwise, it means sync.
+mark-or-sync* means that, in the context where the backend server has `server.disableResultsPropagation`=1 (as it must be now in prod), it marks objects as to be propagated, but does not launch any sync propagation nor call the async-propagation endpoint.
+If `server.disableResultsPropagation`=0, it does the propagation synchronously.

 ## Notes